skorotkov/ignite/modules/ducktests/README.md

 To separate metrics from different tests the `iin` label is used.
 It may be used in software like grafana for filtration.

-Label contains the dot concatenated test package name, test class name, test method name and set of name/value pairs for parameters, like:
+Label contains the *test id* string: dot concatenated test package name, test class name, test method name and set of name/value pairs for parameters, like:

 `discovery_test.DiscoveryTest.test_nodes_fail_not_sequential_zk.nodes_to_kill.2.load_type.ClusterLoad.ATOMIC.ignite_version.ignite-2.11.0`

+**Implementation note.** The `ignite-opencensus` metrics module uses the `iin` label to expose the `IgniteInstanceName` cluster configuration parameter.
+So the `ducktests` engine exploits this fact and puts the *test id* to configuration of each ignite node started in scope of particular test.

 ### Run with the JMX metrics exporter

 To have Ignite nodes export metrics via the JMX use below global parameters.
 Note that you also might want to enable the